-How is this application process more equitable and accessible?
+How was this application process more equitable and accessible?

 - Eligibility requirements have been set to create as few barriers as possible for informal, small, and new entities to apply.

-- We will accept applications in several different formats.
+- We accept applications in several different formats.

-- The application is intended to be short and simple.
-We estimate it will take about 2 to 4 hours to complete once you have developed a clear idea of what you want to propose.
+- The application was intended to be short and simple.
+We estimated it would take about 2 to 4 hours to complete once you have developed a clear idea of what you want to propose.

-- We will provide several options to learn more about the application and get your questions answered.
-This will include live Webinars with recordings available online and “Office Hours” with our Equity Facilitator.
+- We provided several options to learn more about the application and get your questions answered.
+This included live Webinars with recordings available online and “Office Hours” with our Equity Facilitator.

-- If you need support completing the application, someone from the Steering Committee can help you.
+- If you needed support completing the application, someone from the Steering Committee would help you.

 - While the grant program is based on reimbursing grantees for actual expenses, and not providing grant funds at the beginning of the award, the Public Health Council (PHC) will provide up to 10% of the total award to grantees at the beginning of the award.
 PHC will also work with grantees on a case-by-case basis to address cash flow concerns for large grant expenses.

-Eligible Applicants are those who can demonstrate a clear and convincing plan to address concerns raised in the Problem Statement above, especially with projects that address one or more of the identified Root Causes.
+Eligible Applicants were those who could demonstrate a clear and convincing plan to address concerns raised in the Problem Statement above, especially with projects that address one or more of the identified Root Causes.